Getting Started

 3from nisystemlink.clients.core import ApiException, HttpConfiguration

-4from nisystemlink.clients.feeds._feeds_client import FeedsClient
+4from nisystemlink.clients.feeds import FeedsClient

 5from nisystemlink.clients.feeds.models import Platform

-6from nisystemlink.clients.feeds.utilities._get_feed_details import get_feed_by_name
+6from nisystemlink.clients.feeds.utilities import get_feed_by_name

 7